-It’s surprising how many books have been crammed into this tiny, modern bookseller, which is strategically placed on a quiet street off Brick Lane.
-There are plenty of reading nooks throughout the store, but be warned: no Wi-Fi is available and a strict “no phone” policy is in place; you really are there for the books!
+It’s surprising how many books have been crammed into Libreria Bookshop, a tiny, modern bookseller, on a quiet street off Brick Lane.
+There are plenty of reading nooks throughout the store, but be warned: no wi-fi is available and a strict no phone policy is in place; you really are there for the books!
 When you make a purchase at Libreria, you even have the option of stamping it with the shop's logo – a great touch if you like to remember where you bought your books.

 London Review Bookshop

-The London Review Bookshop, located very close to the British Museum, is a fantastic place to both socialise and check out the latest and greatest literature the city has to offer.
-The shop has been a staple of the Bloomsbury neighborhood since it’s opening in 2003, and the passionate clientele will be sure to tell you all about it.
-There are couches downstairs if you feel like relaxing and reading, or perhaps you can head next door to the London Review Cake Shop, if you feel peckish.
+The London Review Bookshop, located very close to the British Museum, is a fantastic place to both socialize and check out the latest and greatest literature the city has to offer.
+The shop has been a staple of the Bloomsbury neighborhood since its opening in 2003, and the passionate clientele will be sure to tell you all about it.
+There are couches downstairs if you feel like relaxing and reading, or perhaps you can head next door to the London Review Cake Shop if you feel peckish.

-This adorable bookshop is located on lively Marchmont Street in London, having opened its doors 40 years ago, in 1979.
-Gay’s the Word is one of the only LGBTQ bookshops in the United Kingdom, and has a rich history of works documenting the London LGBTQ scene in stock.
-There used to be a café inside, however these days the shop is filled with so much relevant literature that the books have completely taken over!
+This adorable bookshop is located on lively Marchmont Street in London, having opened its doors over 40 years ago, in 1979.
+Gay’s The Word is one of the only LGBTQ+ bookshops in the United Kingdom and has a rich history of works documenting the London LGBTQ+ scene in stock.
+There used to be a cafe inside, however, these days the shop is filled with so much relevant literature that the books have completely taken over!
 Instead, you can bring your book to one of the numerous pubs in the surrounding area.